-Assuming you have some number of jobs that can only run where a particular resource exists - a CICS region, a vendor program, or maybe where extra tape drives are attached, and assuming those resources may be available on different systems in the MAS configuration each time your jobs are submitted, you can still ensure your job is only initiated on the correct systems, by using the "/\ROUTE XEQ scheduling environment name" JECL statement if those resources are described by a WLM scheduling environment, and the WLM scheduling environment is activated only where the resource exists.
+Assuming you have some number of jobs that can only run where a particular resource exists - a CICS region, a vendor program, or maybe where extra tape drives are attached, and assuming those resources may be available on different systems in the MAS configuration each time your jobs are submitted, you can still ensure your job is only initiated on the correct systems, by using the "/ROUTE XEQ scheduling environment name" JECL statement if those resources are described by a WLM scheduling environment, and the WLM scheduling environment is activated only where the resource exists.
 The resource described by a WLM scheduling environment does not have to represent real resources.
-You could for example have a resource defined to WLM named "BATCHWINDOW" that operations or automation enables, or disables whenever they want, and jobs that are submitted with a "/\ROUTE XEQ BATCHWINDOW" statement would only be eligible for job selection when, and only on the systems where, the BATCHWINOW resource is enabled.
+You could for example have a resource defined to WLM named "BATCHWINDOW" that operations or automation enables, or disables whenever they want, and jobs that are submitted with a "/ROUTE XEQ BATCHWINDOW" statement would only be eligible for job selection when, and only on the systems where, the BATCHWINOW resource is enabled via WLM commands.
+We recommend that instead of the /ROUTE XEQ resourcename statement that has been supported by this package for the last 20 or so years, that you use the IBM provided SCHENV= keyword on the job card.

-The "/\ROUTE XEQ HERE' statement allows jobs to execute only on the LPAR that they are submitted from, working like a dynamic SYSAFF= parameter.
+The "/ROUTE XEQ HERE' statement allows jobs to execute only on the LPAR that they are submitted from, working like a dynamic SYSAFF= parameter.
 This option is maintained for compatibility reasons only, since the same thing can now be accomplished with standard JCL.

-The "/\CNTL resource\name,EXC | SHR" statement can be used to create an arbitrary resource name and have any jobs you wish coordinate their availability for execution based on the need for exclusive or shared access of that arbitrary resource name.
+The "/CNTL resource_name,EXC | SHR" statement can be used to create an arbitrary resource name and have any jobs you wish coordinate their availability for execution based on the need for exclusive or shared access of that arbitrary (made up) resource name.
 No previous resource name setup is required to use this feature; only agreement among the participating jobs on the resource name you wish to co-ordinate your job execution on.